shiy1022/slab_qick_calib/README_classes.md

 ## QickExperiment2DSimple

-The `QickExperiment2DSimple` class is a simplified version of `QickExperiment2D` for nested experiments where the x-axis parameter is swept by a separate experiment instance.
+The `QickExperiment2DSimple` class is a simplified version of `QickExperiment2D` for experiments where the program is made once, and in each line of the y-sweep aspects of the cfg.expt list of params are changed.

 ### Methods